2ndSightLab/aws-scripts/README.md

 https://github.com/2ndSightLab/aws-scripts/wiki/Avaialble-Scripts

 _______________
-For the humans: The code in this repository was largely written by Q whith Claude except where it got confused or was taking too long due to looping failures.
+For the humans: The code in this repository was largely written by Q with Claude except where it got confused or was taking too long due to looping failures.
 These are instructions for Amazon Q below.
 I noticed the README.md file was in context by default when I started q chat in the root of a repository.
 But it didn't really work.
 Q didn't really follow the instructions in the readme for a while so I gave up.
 I have fone ways to use Q effectively but not via the readme.
 For information on how this code is written and any caveats follow my blog (email or on Medium) at https://medium.com/cloud-security.
 Please support this blog by abiding by the license.
 If you want to use the code or context for commercial use drop me a line on LinkedIn.
 ______________